umbraco/UmbracoDocs/Contribute/How-to-add-a-new-verion/index.md

 ## Forking and/or cloning the documentation repository

-The very first step to create a new version of an article is to **fork the UmbracoDocs Github repository**.
+The very first step to clone the documentation down to your local machine, so you can start working with it.
+This can be done by either forking the UmbracoDocs repository or by working in branches directly of the UmbracoDocs repository.

-1. Follow our guide on [forking the UmbracoDocs repo].
+Do you prefer working in forks, we recommend that you follow our guide on [forking the UmbracoDocs repo](../Pull-Requests/#options-2-creating-a-pr-through-a-fork).

+Do you prefer working in branches, follow the steps outlined below.

-2. Clone your fork of the UmbracoDocs repo to your local machine.
+1. Clone the UmbracoDocs repository to your local machine.
+2. Create a new branch using the prefix `v9/`.

 ## File structure and naming conventions